IsmaelTerreno/jquery-plugin-example/README.md

 # LeoList frontend test task
 ## Description
 Create simple form with 3 input elements: name, email and message.
-Download [sketch file](https://github.com/iPresence/frontend_test/raw/master/form.sketch)

 Create jquery plugin for message input with characters limit that displays how many characters user can type in.